Express Entry for Quebec Residents?

 This does not mean that you must necessarily live outside the province of Quebec at the moment of submission of your application, but you must make serious and realistic plans to do so.
 Once your permanent residence application is approved, you should also be able to demonstrate that you lived in a province outside of Quebec.

 1. Does work experience gained in Quebec count as Canadian work experience?

-Yes, work experience gained through an employer in Quebec counts towards Canadian work experience.
+Yes, work experience gained through an employer in Quebec counts towards Canadian work experience for the purposes of the Federal skilled worker class.
 The experience needs to be at NOC skill level 0, A or B and full-time, continuous for a period of at least 1 year.